 A company can avoid liability for an employee’s or other associated person’s breach of the Bribery Act if they have taken sufficient and proportionate steps to prevent it.

-Hence we advised our client to follow their customer’s lead.
+Hence, we advised our client to follow their customer’s lead.

-This would avoid breach of customer contracts and to limit liability under the Bribery Act itself.
+This would require our client’s suppliers and contractors to comply with the Bribery Act.
+They needed to communicate the policy to those expected to abide by the Bribery Act.
+This would avoid breach of customer contracts and to limit liability under the Act itself.

 We assured our client that reasonable hospitality to meet, network and improve relationships with customers is a normal part of business.
-This is not prohibited by the Bribery Act.
+The Bribery Act does not forbid this.
 No one would stop our client taking its customers to Wimbledon, the football or a Test Match.

 Our client’s Indian operation wanted to know how to deal with facilitation payments that might be requested by officials to “grease” the wheels in respect of everyday bureaucratic matters.

 This is a thornier issue.
 In some jurisdictions making such payments to obtain normal services from officials is not illegal.
 However, under the UK Bribery act it illegal, and there is a clear risk of prosecution.